Headgum: The Jeff Rubin Jeff Rubin Show

 Jeff Rubin interviews creative people who have pursued careers based on their personal interests.
 The Jeff Rubin Jeff Rubin Show debuted on March 8, 2013, and has featured appearances from R.L.
 Stine, Pete Holmes, and Chris Gethard.

-This Is Why You're Single

-Writers of a humorous advice book of the same name, Laura Lane and Angela Spera meet weekly to analyze and explain real-life dating disasters.
-This Is Why You're Single premiered on July 30, 2015.

 Three Black Halflings

 Hosts Jasper William Cartwright, Jeremy Cobb, and Liv Kennedy host discussions on the intersection of black culture and table-top role playing games such as Dungeons & Dragons.
 This variety show includes actual play campaigns, interviews, gameplay tips and discussion of Black experience within nerd culture.
 The show has produced 138 episodes and was announced as part of the Headgum network by episode 47.